Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in South Dakota

 Their hard work paid off and on March 10, 2017, the State of South Dakota passed legislation to license Certified Professional Midwives.
 This victory comes in a state where the atmosphere has been hostile historically.
 While supporter had previously made steady progress in educating and winning the support of legislators, previously the Governor and consequently their Department of Health had been very opposed to licensing Certified Professional Midwives.

 South Dakota is a very small state, with a tight budget.

-<- Erick & Tina Jensen represent the many families who move to Ellsworth Airforce Base after having had a home birth with a Certified Professional Midwife in another state, only to learn that option is not available in South Dakota for them.
+<- Erick & Tina Jensen represent the many families who had moved to Ellsworth Airforce Base after having had a home birth with a Certified Professional Midwife in another state, only to learn that option was not available in South Dakota for them.
 Thankfully, this has now changed!

-After the South Dakota law went into effect on July 1, the Governor appointed the board.
-The board is working to develop rules to regulate CPMs and help those rules navigate the rules process, which includes public hearings and a hearing with the Legislative Rules Committee.
-This process can take a while, so CPMs were not able to practice immediately when the law went into effect on July 1.
-The good folks of South Dakota are confident that the process will go as quickly and smoothly as possible, and that they will have CPMs providing care in their state as soon as they can!
-(WOOHOOO!!)
+After the South Dakota law went into effect on July 1, 2017, the Governor appointed the board.
+The board worked collaboratively to develop rules to regulate CPMs and help those rules navigate the rules process, which included public hearings and a hearing with the Legislative Rules Committee.
+This process took a while, so CPMs were not able to practice immediately when the law went into effect on July 1.
+The good folks of South Dakota were confident that the process would go as quickly and smoothly as possible, and their perseverance paid off for CPMs to provide care in the state.

 "From the bottom of our hearts, we want to say a huge thank you to all of you, our followers and supporters.
 Without your efforts in contacting legislators, helping with our luncheon, coming to Pierre to visit and lobby, PRAYERS, etc, etc, we couldn’t have pulled this off.
 We’ve been working for so many years *because* we care about you, South Dakota families, and your birthing rights and options."